Digital-Business-Council/Interoperability-Framework/docs/technicalspecifications.md

 A key consideration is that parties exchanging eInvoices (businesses) need to be uniquely identified within the Interoperability Framework.
 The Council’s Business Identifier policy establishes a scheme for uniquely identifying parties where a business identifier is a combination of:

- a.
-An issuing agency code from a controlled set for identification schemes, using [International Code Designators (ISO/IEC 6523)](http://www.cyber-identity.com/iso6523); and
+1. An issuing agency code from a controlled set for identification schemes, using [International Code Designators (ISO/IEC 6523)](http://www.cyber-identity.com/iso6523); and
- b.
-A value provided by the issuing agency
+2. A value provided by the issuing agency

 To ensure global uniqueness the business identifier value needs to be valid with respect to the authoritative source of the relevant International Code Designator.
 The Framework does not proscribe a specific identification schema and businesses may choose the most appropriate for their environment that satisfies the Council’s Business Identifier policy.